How to Reduce the Impact of Cognitive Biases on Project Decisions

 - Not enough meaning: We only experience a small part of the world and tend to fill in the gaps with stories and stereotypes.

 - Need to act fast: The pressure to make quick decisions often leads to overconfidence.
-We jump to conclusions, focus upon the short-term, choose less risky options, and prefer simple options even if they are not the best solution.
+We jump to conclusions, focus on the short-term, choose less risky options, and prefer simple options even if they are not the best solution.

 - What should we remember: This is related to problems 2 and 3.
 Our memories are flawed as we ‘edit’ and store memories differently than how they were experienced.